This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Your Own Coconut Butter

 You will need either a high speed blender or food processor to make coconut butter.
+I find that a bullet size blender is ideal.

-Place the coconut (flakes or shreds) in the blender or food processor container and let loose (specifically, start to process or blend).
 If you are using a food processor, stop every so often to avoid having the food processor overheat.

 Once the coconut is very fine and beginning to clump together, add the coconut oil and (optional) salt, then continue blending until smooth.